 The PhD program includes the option of a Collaborative Specialization in Political Economy.

-Indigenous and Canadian Studies Graduate Community
+Canadian Studies Graduate Community

 Graduate Professional Development

 Carleton offers professional development resources and programs to help you improve your skills and plan your career trajectory.
 To learn more, visit the Graduate Professional Development website.

 Please contact the Graduate Supervisor with any questions about MA or the PhD Program before submitting your application.
 We are happy to consider international applications; however, international fees can be prohibitive and the funding we can access to support international students is very limited.

 The deadline for all applications, including referee letters, is February 1st.
 Apply online.

 Our faculty engage in research and teaching across a number of thematic areas including Heritage Conservation; Culture, Memory, and Place; Nation-building, Nationalisms, and Nation-branding; Indigenous Studies; Social Justice: Voice, Power, and Policy; Critical Settler Studies; Gender and Sexualities; and Identity, Representation, and Performance.
 In the emerging global economy, the development of Canada-centred knowledge has become even more relevant and in demand.
 What better place to study Canada than in Ottawa?

 Graduate Students and Recent Graduates in the News